dfisher95350/dfisher95350.github.io/experience/index.md

 - **data** - data science, data stores, and data structures
 - **dotnet** - A private repository for .NET study, particularly **.NET Core** on Linux and macOS.
 Includes **C#** and **F#**.
 - **go** - A private repository for Go study.
-- **maven** - A private repository used to bootstrap feature-rich, polyglot projects for the Java Virtual Machine (JVM).
 - **python** - A private repository for Python study.
 - **ruby** - A private repository for Ruby study.
 - **rust** - A private repository for Rust study.